 Are you concerned about the spread of ash dieback and the impact on our landscape?

 Chalara fraxinea (C. fraxinea), or ash dieback, is one of the most significant fungal pathogens to be introduced to Britain in recent years, and its spread represents a major challenge to the management of our woodlands in Cumbria.
-As well as important ash woodlands, there are significant numbers of individual ash trees in our farmed landscapes.
+As well as important ash woodlands, there are significant numbers of individual ash trees in our farmed landscapes test.

 The disease causes leaf loss, crown dieback and bark lesions in affected trees.
 It is usually fatal, either directly, or indirectly by weakening the tree to the point where it succumbs more readily to attacks by other pests or pathogens.